untoldengine/UntoldEngine/docs/index.md

 ## Getting Started

-To create your own project using the Untold Engine, see [Getting Started](API/GettingStarted.md).
+To create your own project/game using the Untold Engine, see [Getting Started](API/GettingStarted.md).

 ---

-## Core Direction
+## 🧱 Core Direction

 Untold Engine is built around three focused goals: